trident-project/trident/doc/source/installation.rst

     $ conda -h

 If conda is installed, move to the next step.
-Otherwise install Mini-conda.
+Otherwise install `Miniconda`.

 Use the appropriate conda install script for your architecture.
 We recommend getting the latest version of conda for Python3 for your architecture here: